Skip to main content

 What to Expect When Your Dog Gets an MRI

-The MRI process usually takes more than an hour.1 But because of the anesthesia, your pet may be kept longer for monitoring2 until they're fully awake.
+The MRI process usually takes more than an hour.
+But because of the anesthesia, your pet may be kept longer for monitoring until they're fully awake.2

 Are MRIs Safe for Your Dog?

-With dogs, one of the biggest concerns regarding the procedure has to do with the anesthesia.
-Age or poor health in dogs can offer a higher chance of life-threatening complications from anesthesia.
+However, age or poor health in dogs can offer a higher chance of life-threatening complications from anesthesia used during the procedure.
 Also, certain breeds, including toy breeds, as well as some larger dogs like greyhounds and Cavalier King Charles spaniels, are more susceptible to anesthesia complications.
-Flat-nosed breeds like pugs and Boston terriers may also have complications due to issues with their airways.6
+Flat-nosed breeds like pugs and Boston terriers may also have complications due to issues with their airways.5

-You should discuss any concerns you may have about your dog undergoing anesthesia with your vet.
-They can help you weigh the pros and cons and decide whether the benefits of getting an accurate diagnosis with an MRI is worth it for the health of your dog.
+Any concerns you may have about your dog undergoing anesthesia should be discussed with your vet.
+They can help you weigh the pros and cons and decide whether the benefit of getting an accurate diagnosis with an MRI is worth it for the health of your dog.

 Helping Your Dog Recover From an MRI

-Here are some tips for keeping your dog safe and comfortable while you wait:9
+Here are some tips for keeping your dog safe and comfortable while you wait:7

-• Keep them from climbing stairs or furniture without assistance.
+• Do not allow them to climb stairs or furniture without assistance.
 They may be wobbly, so it's best to keep them close to the ground in case they fall.

 • Keep the temperature at a comfortable level.
 The anesthesia might throw off their internal temperature regulation, so you may need to provide blankets to keep them warm or keep them inside with air-conditioning so they don't overheat.